NESCent/hip_hack_howto/manuscript.md

 #### Travel
 The presence of an organization (e.g., NESCent) that can handle the logistical aspects of the hackathon is strongly encouraged.
 Travel arrangements should be consistent with the duration of the hackathon, ensuring that participants are at the location on time for the beginning of Day 1 of the event (which is critical to the overall event).
 The travel arrangements should also emphasize that the participation to the complete event is strongly encouraged (as often the projects start shaping only after the first 2 days of the event).
 Locating all participants in the same residential venue (e.g., the same hotel) will also facilitate interactions outside of the daily hackathon activities and develop a social infrastructure to the hackathon.

-###Advertising for Participants
+###Identifying Participants

+*Note: some of this section may be better moved to the discussion, but it's not entirely clearly which/where*

-Two basic models: invitation and open call (or a mix of both).
-The pros of the invitation model is that you ensure that you have the right expertise, you can better control diversity by careful invitation.
+There are two basic models for identifying participants: direct invitation or an open call (or a mix of both).
+The pros of the invitation model is that you ensure that you have the right expertise, and you can better control diversity by careful invitation.
 The cons are that you necessarily restrict participation to those you know to invite, which may be a biased pool.
-The pros of the open call are that you potentially hit a wider audience, people who you may not have known of or considered; also shows a direct interest in engaging the community.
-The cons are that you may end up missing necessary expertise.
-You may find a lack of diversity in applicants.
-You may not get enough applicants.
+The pros of the open call model are that you potentially hit a wider audience, people who you may not have known of or considered; it also shows a direct interest in engaging the larger community.
+The cons of the open call model are that you may end up missing out on desired/necessary expertise.
+You will often find a lack of diversity in applicants through an open call.
+You also may not get enough applicants.

-Generally, we have used a mixed model, where we target invitations to people who have particular expertise and as a means of increasing diversity, but always including an open application process to try go find broader members of the community who we may have missed.
+Generally, we have used a mixed model, where we target invitations (1) to people who have particular domain expertise and (2) as a means of increasing diversity, but always including an open application process to try go find broader members of the community who we may have missed.
 One needs to be careful in this model because if you target too many people with direct invitations, there may not be enough space for those responding to the open call.
-Generally, if you directly invite someone it’s hard to later not accept them.
+Generally, if you directly invite someone to apply it is hard to later not accept them as an event participant.

 Direct invitation is a powerful means of helping to improve diversity.
-Beyond directly targeting “minorities” (inc. women) for participation, you can target them as mentors who may have students, postdocs, or colleagues that they can suggest as participants.
+Beyond targeting “minorities” (inc. women) for direct participation, you can additionally target them as likely mentors for students, postdocs, or junior colleagues that they can suggest as participants.

 Our advertising has been predominantly through popular mailing lists in the appropriate academic discipline, as well as spreading word through emails to colleagues.
 Generally the first call for applications would go out about 3 weeks before the deadline, with a second call/reminder at 1 week.
 Direct invitations would go out at the time of the first call, but additional ones can be sent later as other names/suggestions come in.